 2021 Season Shows

-Like all theaters and businesses in our land these days, Chanticleers Theatre is inching its way back to normalcy with all due precaution.
-We’re planning optimistically with full awareness that a few things may have to change.
+Like all theaters and businesses in our land these days, Chanticleers Theatre is inching its way back to normalcy with all due caution.
+We’re planning optimistically, fully aware that a few things may still have to change.
 Here’s the latest…

 We are excited to select the following three shows to complete our 2021 season, which replace the last 3 shows from 2020:

 Welcome to Almost, Maine, a town that’s so far north, it’s almost not in the United States—it’s almost in Canada.
 And it almost doesn’t exist.
 Because its residents never got around to getting organized.
 So it’s just…Almost.
 One cold, clear Friday night in the middle of winter, while the northern lights hover in the sky above, Almost’s residents find themselves falling in and out of love in the strangest ways.
 Knees are bruised.
 Hearts are broken.
 Love is lost, found, and confounded.
 And life for the people of Almost, Maine will never be the same.